‘New chance at life’: Man gets face, hands in rare surgery

 “The possibility of us being successful based on the track record looked slim,” said Dr. Eduardo Rodriguez, who led the medical team of more than 140 people.
 “It’s not that someone has done this many times before and we have a kind of a schedule, a recipe to follow.”

-So far, DiMeo has not shown any signs of rejecting his new face or hands, said Rodriguez.
+So far, DiMeo has not shown any signs of rejecting his new face or hands, said Rodriguez, who revealed details of the transplant Wednesday.

 Since leaving the hospital in November, DiMeo has been in intensive rehabilitation, devoting hours daily to physical, occupational and speech therapy.